gantry/docs-old/Docs/wordpress/advanced/less_css.md

 public function addLess([INPUT_LESSFILE], [OUTPUT_CSSFILE], [PRIORITY], [ARRAY_OF_VARIABLES]);
 ~~~

-An example of this as used in the default gantry template is:
+Here's an example as used in the default gantry template:

 ~~~ .php
 $gantry->addLess('global.less', $gantry->templateName . '-compiled.css', 8, array('headerstyle'=>'"header-'.$gantry->get('headerstyle','dark').'.less"'));
 ~~~

-You can see in this example that `global.less` is the source LESS file, and the output is going to be `gantry-compiled.css`.
+You can see from this example that `global.less` is the source LESS file, and the output is going to be `gantry-compiled.css`.
 Priority has been harcoded as **8**, and the last parameter is an array of a single item **headerstyle** passed to the LESS compilation.
-The ability to pass variables makes less compilation very powerful and flexible.
+The ability to pass variables makes LESS compilation both powerful and flexible.

-When you pass variables to less compilation your output will take the format of `[TEMPLATE]-compiled-[MD5_VARIALBLE_NAME_VALUES]`, for example: `gantry-compiled-845729384248h3hf4haeioh.css`.
+When you pass variables to less compilation, your output will take the format of `[TEMPLATE]-compiled-[MD5_VARIALBLE_NAME_VALUES]`.
+For example: `gantry-compiled-845729384248h3hf4haeioh.css`.

-An alternative way to add LESS files is to simply create the file then add a reference in the `/less/global.less` master LESS file.
-The `global.less` file imports the other LESS files via the **@import** function, see the example below:
+An alternative way to add LESS files is to simply create the file and add a reference in the `/less/global.less` master LESS file.
+The `global.less` file imports the other LESS files via the **@import** function.
+See the example below:

 ~~~ .css
 // Core variables and mixins